nicbou/nicolasbouliane.com/content/blog/busy.md

 More and more, I do less and less.
 I have shelved many projects in 2023 to stay focused on what matters to me.

 I try to keep my business lean.
 I don't want to waste time on ceremonial aspects like printing stickers and business cards, running a newsletter, being a guest on podcasts and so on.
+I try to do what needs doing, and nothing more.

 ## Outcome

-It works.
-Things get done, and I have enough slack to try new things and enjoy sunny days.
+It worked, mostly.
+I managed to set everything aside for a few weeks to make use of the nice weather.
+For a few weeks in May, nothing got done, and it felt great.
+On rainy days I would just make a few small fixes and keep up with emails, but that was it.

+It felt good to be back in control of my time.